barbalet/apesdk/maccatalyst/PLAN.md

 - Done: Exercised native Mac Control menu toggle behavior from a derived `/private/tmp` build. `Pause`, `Territory`, `No Weather`, `No Brain`, and `Braincode` accepted clicks and updated to their inverse labels.
 - Decision: The user replaced `/Applications/Simulated Ape.app` with the mentioned build, but future process testing should avoid the `/Applications` copy until the app is 100% production/release compilable.
 - Decision: Keep the inherited `sim-mac` target and scheme name for now to preserve traceability to the known-good Mac baseline.
 Revisit renaming after the mobile target is more usable.
-- Decision: Do not add a separate Mac Catalyst target yet.
-The existing `ApeSim-iOS` target already builds and launches as Mac Catalyst; add a dedicated Catalyst target only when Catalyst-specific menus/windows/settings need to diverge from the iOS/iPadOS app.
+- Decision update: Add a dedicated Mac Catalyst target as its own priority after the remaining native Mac command/gesture validation and before any iPad multi-window session implementation.
+The existing `ApeSim-iOS` target already builds and launches as Mac Catalyst and remains the reference until the dedicated target exists.
 - Decision: Do not expose explicit iPad multi-window controls yet.
 SwiftUI `WindowGroup` and the generated scene manifest already support multiple scenes, but the shared simulation engine is still singleton state; visible iPad multi-window UX should wait for scene-instance simulation/app-shell design or a deliberate decision to share one global simulation across windows.
 - Done: Designed the iPad multi-window architecture.
 The path is to keep the current `WindowGroup` as one shared simulation surface until a scene-owned session handle exists; then explicit iPad multi-window UI can create independent simulation sessions without forking iOS/Mac source.
-- Not done: No separate Mac Catalyst-specific target has been added yet.
+- Not done: No separate Mac Catalyst-specific target has been added yet; this is now an explicit queued phase before iPad session implementation and final transition work.

 ## Baseline Evidence